dzackgarza/Qual-Review-and-Solutions/Algebra/Review Doc/sections/999_ExtraProblems.md

 7. Analyze groups of order $p^2 q$.
 8. Give a necessary and sufficient condition for a cyclic group to be solvable.
 9. Prove that every simple abelian group is cyclic.
+10. Show that no group of order 90 is simple.
+11. Show that all groups of order 45 are abelian.

 ## Ring Theory